 The personal data concerning you has been collected in relation to services offered by the information society according to Art.
 8 Para.
 (1) of the GDPR.

-If one of the above-mentioned reasons applies and a data subject wishes to have personal data stored by Langenbahn von Moltke GmbH deleted, he/she may contact an employee of the controller at any time.
-The employee of the Langenbahn of Moltke GmbH will arrange that the extinguishing request be fulfilled immediately.
+If one of the above-mentioned reasons applies and a data subject wishes to have personal data stored by Moltke Sports GmbH deleted, he/she may contact an employee of the controller at any time.
+The employee of the Moltke Sports GmbH will arrange that the extinguishing request be fulfilled immediately.

 e) Right to limit processing Any person affected by the processing of personal data shall have the right granted by the European directive and regulatory authority to require the controller to restrict the processing if one of the following conditions is met: